Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 What does the example demonstrate?

 Functional analysis revealed compulsions that surface-level assessment would have missed.
-The mental review, the testing, the comparison, the neutralization — none of these were the visible compulsion.
+The mental review, the testing, the comparison, the neutralization; none of these was the visible compulsion.
 They were the invisible structure that maintained the disorder.
 Without targeting them, exposures would have produced limited results.

 The feared consequence was specific and layered.
-“I am dangerous to my children” was the surface fear; the deeper feared consequences were moral, existential, and tied to identity.
+“I am dangerous to my children” was the surface fear; the deeper-seated fear was of consequences that were moral and existential, and tied to identity.
 Exposures targeting only the surface fear would have missed the actual mechanism.

 Inhibitory learning, not habituation, is the target.
 The exposures were not designed to make the horror disappear during the session.
-They were designed to build new associations — I have done this caregiving while having these thoughts and my children are safe and I am still a parent — that compete with the disorder’s predictions.
+They were designed to build new associations.
+I have done this caregiving while having these thoughts, and my children are safe, and I am still a parent who competes with the disorder’s predictions.

 Expectancy violation was made explicit.
 Before each exposure, the prediction.
-After each exposure, the explicit naming of the gap between prediction and outcome.
+After each exposure, explicitly name the gap between prediction and outcome.
 This is what makes the new learning consolidate.

 Variability was deliberate.
 Different times, different contexts, different conditions.
 The cumulative learning is generalized rather than fragile.